visualisedatadevelopment/visualisedatadevelopment.github.io/projects/brexit_tweets.md

 Whilst both Leave and Remain tweets spoke about male MPs far more than female MPs, pro-Leave tweets did so even more than pro-Remain ones.
 The effect is small (3.3%) but is statistically significant (at p < 0.05) according to a Chi-Square test.

-These results suggest that, when it comes to people in general, both sides spoke about me
+These results suggest that, when it comes to people in general, Leave-supporting discourse on Twitter was similar to Remain-supporting discourse, but when it comes to MPs, it was slightly more focused on male politicians than Remain tweets.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc5MTE0NTQxMSwxODgyMjUwNzczLC0xMz
+eyJoaXN0b3J5IjpbMjU5MTMzMTksMTg4MjI1MDc3MywtMTM4OT
-g5MDk0MTEwLC0xMjM4Mjg3MDk4LDI0NjI3MjgyLDIwMDA0MzAy
+A5NDExMCwtMTIzODI4NzA5OCwyNDYyNzI4MiwyMDAwNDMwMjEw
-MTAsMjAyOTUxMTMzNCwtMjExNTE2MTc2NiwtNzIwODAyMDM1LC
+LDIwMjk1MTEzMzQsLTIxMTUxNjE3NjYsLTcyMDgwMjAzNSwtOD
-04MzA1MTUzNiwtOTY3MzU1ODE5LC00MzE0NDE5MDEsLTE2NjY4
+MwNTE1MzYsLTk2NzM1NTgxOSwtNDMxNDQxOTAxLC0xNjY2ODU5
-NTkyMjEsLTE0MDY1OTY2NDgsLTEyOTU3Njk0NjYsLTc4OTY2NT
+MjIxLC0xNDA2NTk2NjQ4LC0xMjk1NzY5NDY2LC03ODk2NjUzMj
-MyMCwtNzk2NDY2MTAwLDE1ODkyNzQxMiwyODI0NjU4NDksLTM1
+AsLTc5NjQ2NjEwMCwxNTg5Mjc0MTIsMjgyNDY1ODQ5LC0zNTQ1
-NDU3NTIwN119
+NzUyMDddfQ==
 -->